 These are the TV alternatives your cable company doesn’t want you to know about.

 Myth: Web Surfing in Privacy Mode Is Private

 “A common misconception among consumers is that surfing the web in private browsing mode is safer or more private than using your browser normally,” says Joel Wallenstrom, a cybersecurity expert.
 “Traditionally, private browsing mode prevents the websites you visit from appearing in your search history.

 “It is important to realize that it does not necessarily protect against malware, prevent your Internet service provider from seeing the website that you visited, or stop third-parties from tracking your movements around the web.”

-If you’re looking for that type of enhanced privacy, a combination of ad-blocking software, a referer control and a virtual private network (VPN) and will do the trick.
+If you’re looking for that type of enhanced privacy, a combination of ad-blocking software, a referrer control and a virtual private network (VPN) will do the trick.
 There are good, free extensions available for the first two, but you’ll need to pay for a VPN service if you don’t want your browsing history sold to third-parties as payment for the “free” service.

 On the other hand, these are 15 credit card perks you don’t know about.

 Myth: The Newest Products Are Always the Best